philipmat/django-permissivecsrf/README.rst

 However, Django will not perform the CSRF check at all if the ``request`` object has an attribute ``_dont_enforce_csrf_checks`` set to True.
-That's what PermissiveCSRF relies on: if the request came from the same site, regardless the protocol, it sets ``_dont_enforce_csrf_checks`` to True thus telling the Djano CSRF middleware to skip the CSRF check for that request.
+That's what PermissiveCSRF relies on: if the request came from the same site, regardless the protocol, it sets ``_dont_enforce_csrf_checks`` to True thus telling the Django CSRF middleware to skip the CSRF check for that request.

 This only happens if:

 * ``DEBUG == True``.
 Your production server should always be HTTPS;
 * The ``HTTP-Referer`` header is present;
 * The request is for an HTTPS URL (i.e. ``request.is_secure() == True``);
 * and the referrer uses HTTP.

-In all other cases it deffers to Django for normal processing.
+In all other cases it defers to Django for normal processing.

 How to make it even better?